 #11 – Consistency In Design & Navigation

 CMS platforms help give your site consistency in design & navigation throughout the site.
 Templates let you create headers, footers, sidebars, widgets, that can be replicated anywhere on the site.
 You simply insert them wherever needed.
 Any change you make on the header file is instantly reflected across hundreds or even thousands of pages.
-The same goes with the sidebar and the footer.
+The same goes for the sidebar and the footer.
 This helps keep a consistent look throughout.
 Leading to a better overall design for the site.

 Using Same Website Parts On Many Pages